for Veterans and the Public

 What do coinfected people need to be concerned about?

-Doctors and patients always should try to bear in mind that there are two infections to deal with.
+Patients and providers always should try to bear in mind that there are two infections to address.
 Hepatitis C can mean that a person's liver is more sensitive to the effects of HIV medications.
-Likewise, if coinfected persons are taking hepatitis C medications, their doctors need to avoid interactions between the HIV and hepatitis C medications.
+Likewise, if coinfected persons are taking hepatitis C medications, their providers need to avoid interactions between the HIV and hepatitis C medications.
 Being coinfected is not a terrible situation, but it requires more attention.